adc-connect/adcc/docs/installation.rst

 ....................

 .. attention::
-   macOS support only covers Mojave (10.14) and Catalina (10.15) for the moment.
+   macOS support only covers Catalina (10.15) for the moment.
    For other macOS versions, please :ref:`install adcc using conda <install-conda>`.

 The installation on macOS requires a ``clang`` compiler.